 Use this tool to change the properties of specific areas of linear objects (where available).
-Select the tool, left click on the linear object twice to select the part of the object between those two points and to open the properties panel.
+Select the tool, left click on the linear object once to start the selection then drag the mouse along the linear object.
+Once the required length is selected click again to to finish and to open the properties popout panel on the right of the screen